 Please carefully read the registration and submission process.
 It is outlined in the Guidelines for Applicants document.
 Be aware that the registration of a new entity in the EIT Urban Mobility NetSuite platform can take 2 working days.
-Therefore, ensure that all the project partners are correctly registered in NetSuite few days before the deadline.
+Therefore, ensure that each project partner is correctly registered in NetSuite a few days before the deadline.